Sounders owner Adrian Hanauer says widespread coronavirus testing needed before MLS can return

 “That’s not too crazy to imagine,” Hanauer said in a phone conversation Tuesday while quarantined in his Seattle home with his partner and their son, Leo.
 “There’s equipment and you have to be able to run people through fast enough.
 But we as a society, we’re going to have to be open to things like that – having our temperature taken when we go into a building, an airport or maybe a sports arena.
 That is the kind of thing that has to be explored and could be part of the equation for a couple of years.”

 It’s been one month since Major League Soccer suspended its season after two games to help slow the spread of coronavirus.
-Teams, many of which are located in states or counties under stay-at-home mandates, remain banned from training or using their facilities beyond physical therapy through at least April 24, but more likely until the virus is under control.
+Teams, many located in states or counties under stay-at-home mandates, remain banned from training or using their facilities beyond physical therapy through at least April 24, but more likely until the virus is under control.

 Hanauer, whose club won the 2019 MLS Cup, said all ideas are being considered by MLS owners in order to resume play.
 The original target was May 10 with a possible championship in December, but that will surely be pushed back.

 The positive is MLS isn’t close to the point where it needs to outright cancel the 2020 season in order to plan for next year.
-And owners, according to Hanauer, are being flexible in finding solutions to salvage pieces of the historic 25th season.
+And owners, according to Hanauer, are being flexible in finding solutions to salvage pieces of its 25th season.

-MLS commissioner Don Garber was among the professional sports leagues leaders who took part in a conference call with President Trump last week to discuss the national response to the pandemic.
+MLS commissioner Don Garber was among the professional sports leaders who took part in a conference call with President Trump last week to discuss the national response to the pandemic.
 Trump also expressed his want for leagues to return to play by late summer, according to USA Today.

 The Sounders franchise was valued at $405 million by Forbes magazine in November 2019.
-The team’s primary source of revenue comes from game days, which draw an average of 40,000 fans and generated $1 million in operating income in 2018, according to the magazine’s analysis.
+The team’s primary source of revenue comes from game days, which draw an average of 40,000 fans and generate $1 million in operating income in 2018, according to the magazine’s analysis.
 MLS generated $800 million in revenue overall that season.

 But money comes second to health concerns during a pandemic.